How to Steal Reasoning Without Reasoning Traces: Impact Statement

 \section{Impact Statement}

-This paper investigates whether hiding chains of thought (exposing only final answers or short reasoning summaries) prevents reasoning capability stealing.
+This paper investigates whether hiding chains of thought (exposing only final answers or short reasoning summaries) prevents theft of reasoning capabilities.
 The sole purpose of this work is to evaluate the limits of existing protections and to motivate development of more robust defenses.